sammy741157/Code-challenge-1/README.md

 # CODE-CHALLENGE-1

-This repository contains the Javacsript files to the following Code Challenges:
+This repository contains the JavaScript files for the following Code Challenges:

 ## 1. bodaFareCalculator
 Located in: `./bodaFareCalculator`

 This calculates motorcycle (boda boda) fares based on distance traveled:
-- Basefare: KES 50 per ride
+- Base fare: KES 50 per ride
 - Fare: KES 15 per kilometer
-- User is prompted to enter distance to be traveled in kms
+- User is prompted to enterthe  distance to be traveled in kilometers
 - Web then generates a breakdown of the fare to be paid

 ## 2. chaiCalculator